 Remembering Srebrenica have held their second-ever London Awards Dinner to celebrate the work of Community Champions and volunteers from across London and the South East.
-The Region held the most Srebrenica Commemoration events of any English Region this July- with over 130 Srebrenica commemorations taking place across the Region, aimed at educating new generations about the dangers of hatred and discrimination, and bringing together different communities to combat intolerance through commemorating the Srebrenica genocide.
+The Region held the most Srebrenica Commemoration community action events of any English Region this July- with over 130 Srebrenica commemorations taking place across the Region, aimed at educating new generations about the dangers of hatred and discrimination, and bringing together different communities to combat intolerance through commemorating the Srebrenica genocide.

 From theatrical performances to religious services to library workshops, a variety of different commemorations were celebrated for creating innovative new ways to engage people in learning about the genocide and improving social cohesion in their own communities.
-Hundreds of votes were cast online for nominees in seven different categories such as Interfaith Work and Community Engagement, and winners of the awards included Newham Borough Council, Hampton School, West London Synagogue, and the National Union of Teachers, all of whom held commemorative events in July to tackle prejudice and build community relations.
+Hundreds of votes were cast online for nominees in seven different categories such as Interfaith Work and Community Engagement, and winners of the awards included Newham Borough Council, Hampton School, West London Synagogue, and the National Union of Teachers, all of whom held commemorative community action events in July to tackle prejudice and build community relations.

 Chair of Remembering Srebrenica’s London and South East Regional Board, Rameez Kaleem, said: